osks/ctenv/README.md

 does this by generating an entrypoint bash script that it mounts and runs.

-Implemented in a single Python file that can be used by itself, or installed via `uv` or `pip` (etc).
+Implemented in a single Python file only depending on Python 3.11.
+Can be used by itself, or installed via `uv` or `pip` (etc).

 ## Installation

+With `uv` you can just run `uv tool ctenv` to use it directly.

 Install this tool using `pip`:
 ```bash
 pip install ctenv
 ```

 ## Usage